sveltejs/rfcs/text/0000-syntax-changes.md

 This, intentionally controversial, RFC proposes several breaking changes to the current Svelte syntax.
 These changes are to improve the terseness and readability of Svelte templates, improve intuition for newcomers, and to provoke dicussion about the weaknesses of Svelte's current syntax.

 The proposed changes involve mustache _blocks_ (e.g. `{#if something} {/if}`), attribute values, and element directives that accept functions (e.g. `use:fn`).
-Please see the implementation on the specific syntax this RFC proposes, as it won't exactly fit in a short summary.
+Please see "Proposed Changes" to find the specific syntax this RFC proposes, as it won't nicely fit in a short summary.

-## Motivation
+## Conceptual Motivation

 This RFC has a few principal assertions:
 - Svelte is already incompatible with HTML tooling and should be treated as such